groff_diff(7) — Linux manual page

 \M[col]

-Set fill color to col. \M[] restores the previous fill
+Set the fill color. \M[] restores the previous fill color,

 \n[reg]